 Fig. 1.
-The 29-meter-long Luwian hieroglyphic inscription (Beyköy 2) as recorded by Georges Perrot in 1878 is depicted here in the ink tracing produced by James Mellaart during the 1970s.
+The 29-meter-long Luwian hieroglyphic inscription (Beyköy 2) as recorded by Charles Perrot in 1878 is depicted here in the ink tracing produced by James Mellaart during the 1970s.
 The numbers in parentheses record the sequence of the stones as it was drawn by Perrot and Mellaart.
-Also published in Zangger 2017, 312-313. which were still inhabited.
-Wright described this endeavor in elaborate detail in his 1884 publication The Empire of the Hittites, which featured one of the inscriptions, prominently plated with gold color, on its cover (Wright 1884, 7-11).
-These stones are still on display in the Archaeological Museum in Istanbul.
+Also published in Zangger 2017, 312-313.